How To Create a Cybersecurity Budget For Your Small Business

 Likewise, remember to evaluate your software versions and licenses to ensure you’re protected against the newest threats.

-Does your team know what a VPN is?
-Are they familiar with other cybersecurity best practices?
+Are your employees familiar with what a VPN is and other cybersecurity best practices?

-Assuming that you already have some form of cybersecurity system, you should still try to identify any gaps.
+Assuming you already possess some form of cybersecurity system, it is still wise to identify potential gaps.

 Yet, if you have a comprehensive cybersecurity system, this will take time.
 But it’s essential because it can help you save money and improve areas that need extra attention.